Milkman Conspiracy: Concept and design

 Schafer recruited Erik Robson as lead gameplay designer.
-Robson was determined to implement adventure-style gameplay, requiring players to utilize different objects to solve puzzles and blend in with the G-Men.
+Robson was determined to implement adventure-style gameplay, requiring players to use different objects to solve puzzles and blend in with the G-Men.
 The level grew larger than expected, due in part to the designers' use of gravity tech in the game.
 Robson felt that the level was too open, feeling that there should be fewer "ambient houses."
 He also wished that Boyd's "inner turmoil" was better expressed through the level.
 In discussing the themes of the level, he described its antagonists as "an immune system" responding to the presence of the Milkman in Boyd's mind, and that the Milkman can be "buried" but not eliminated, causing Boyd to feel paranoid about something bad happening because of it.
 He found the open-air maze and the sense of confusion well done, but wished that more was done to "drive that emotional point better."
 He felt it was not a standout level, but appreciated the writing and humor.
 After the designers and programmers finished with the level, Schafer began writing dialogue around what had been created.
 He originally wanted Erik Wolpaw to write the dialogue, but because Wolpaw was too busy, he did it himself.
 He wrote the G-Men's dialogue to be flat and nonsensical while having some thread of truth, and cited the line "rhubarb is a controversial pie flavor" as an example.
 He explained that this was based on rhubarb pie being poisonous if prepared incorrectly.